 Publishers Make Recommendations As EU Copyright White Paper Nears23/06/2014 by Joséphine De Ruyck for Intellectual Property Watch 1 CommentShare this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)IP-Watch is a non-profit independent news service, and subscribing to our service helps support our goals of bringing more transparency to global IP and innovation policies.
-To access all of our content, please subscribe now.With the publication of the European Commission’s white paper on copyright due as soon as the beginning of July,as announced by the Commissioner Michel Barnier, the European Publishers Council (EPC) presented their own “Copyright Vision.”
+To access all of our content, please subscribe now.
+You also have the opportunity to offer additional support to your subscription, or to donate.With the publication of the European Commission’s white paper on copyright due as soon as the beginning of July,as announced by the Commissioner Michel Barnier, the European Publishers Council (EPC) presented their own “Copyright Vision.”
 The Copyright Vision [pdf] would achieve “the full potential of the media and publishing ecosystem to the benefit of creators and every internet user,” according to a press release.The CEO members of EPC shared these recommendations with EU commissioners in Brussels on 18 June.The paper focuses on three digital elements: The technical infrastructure, adaptation of legislative framework in line with digital media developments, and practical user-led solutions for rapid market changes and consumer demands.In particular, the EPC calls on the Commission as well as the World Intellectual Property Organization to support their initiative, the Linked Content Coalition (LCC), launched in March 2012.
 The LCC aims to complete a global identifier network in which all parties, creations and rights can be identified by using global standards.The EPC statement states: “whilst the EPC believes strongly that technology is there to help copyright work efficiently on the web, in certain areas, the law may need to be adapted for media and creative businesses to reach their full potential in the digital environment as follows:– Legal clarification concerning hyperlinks and licensing terms on the ‘open web’;– Legal protection for machine-readable rights information;– Hyperlinking to illegal copies to be treated as an infringement;– A new limited neighbouring right to stop unlicensed use of snippets;– Fair browsing.”
 Share this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)RelatedJoséphine De Ruyck may be reached at email@example.com."Publishers Make Recommendations As EU Copyright White Paper Nears" by Intellectual Property Watch is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.